 - Please note that you may only submit one preliminary application as the lead applicant.
-You may be named as a co-applicant or collaborator on other applications. - We particularly encourage applications in the area of medical devices for hearing, as they are currently under-represented in our portfolio. - Projects must be defined pieces of research with clearly stated objectives, experimental plan and expected outcomes.
-Applications to cover solely, or mainly, equipment costs, will not be accepted. - Projects should be able to demonstrate a route by which outcomes could be exploited for the benefit of people with hearing loss or tinnitus, and, where relevant, people with dementia. - Resubmissions: we accept resubmissions of previously unfunded projects through this scheme no invitation to resubmit is required.
+You may be named as a co-applicant or collaborator on other applications. - We particularly encourage applications in the areas of tinnitus and medical devices for hearing loss (eg hearing aids and cochlear implants), as they are currently under-represented in our portfolio.

+- Projects must be defined pieces of research with clearly stated objectives, experimental plan and expected outcomes.
+Applications to cover solely, or mainly, equipment costs, will not be accepted. - Projects should be able to demonstrate a route by which outcomes could be exploited for the benefit of people with hearing loss or tinnitus. - Resubmissions: we accept resubmissions of previously unfunded projects through this scheme no invitation to resubmit is required.
 The resubmission must be updated to take into account any feedback given (or to provide any additional data).
-You may only resubmit a substantially similar application up to two times ie three submissions total. - Please note that we do not fund social research, or research focussed on the design or evaluation of healthcare services.
+You may only resubmit a substantially similar application up to two times i.e. three submissions total. - Please note that we do not fund social research, or research focussed on the design or evaluation of healthcare services.

-Summary of grant:
+Summary of grant